 The affirmative vote by the stockholders of the Company holding a majority of the outstanding Shares entitled to vote at the Special Meeting is necessary for approval of the Advisory Agreement Amendment Proposal.
 For purposes of the Advisory Agreement Amendment Proposal, the 1940 Act defines "a majority of outstanding voting securities" of a company as the lesser of: (1) 67% or more of the voting securities present at the Special Meeting if the holders of more than 50% of the outstanding voting securities of the company are present or represented by proxy; or (2) more than 50% of the outstanding voting securities of the company.
 You may vote for or against or abstain on the Advisory Agreement Amendment Proposal.
 Abstentions and broker non-votes will have the same effect as votes against the Advisory Agreement Amendment Proposal.
+However, the Company does not expect broker non-votes at the Special Meeting as there are no routine proposals to be considered by stockholders at the meeting.
 Proxies received will be voted "FOR" the approval of the Advisory Agreement Amendment Proposal unless stockholders designate otherwise.